damianlebiedz/stock-performance-generator/README.md

 # Stock portfolio analysis (in progress)

-Created to automate the analysis of a stock portfolio based on transaction history in a spreadsheet.
+This project is created to automate the analysis of a stock portfolio based on transaction history.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)